 The noncanonical NF-kB signaling pathway is regulated at multiple levels.
 NIK, as the first central regulatory component of this pathway, is itself regulated by various factors.
 TRAF2, TRAF3, and cIAP are negative regulators of NIK^{19-21} and are essential for maintaining a low NIK level in resting cells.
 NIK is also regulated through a feedback mechanism involving its downstream kinase, IKKa.23 In mouse B cells and fibroblasts, TRAF3 degradation following receptor activation does not lead to a sustained increase in NIK levels but instead maintains NIK at a steady level.
-Furthermore, Chen Q. et al: Noncanonical NF-KB pathway in liver compared with wild-type cells, IKKa-deficient cells express higher basal levels of NIK.23 However, the negative feedback regulation of NIK by IKKa cannot replace the function of the TRAF3-TRAF2-cIAP1/2 complex, which controls the basal level of NIK.
+Furthermore, compared with wild-type cells, IKKa-deficient cells express higher basal levels of NIK.23 However, the negative feedback regulation of NIK by IKKa cannot replace the function of the TRAF3-TRAF2-cIAP1/2 complex, which controls the basal level of NIK.